-I absolutely love a good pesto pasta recipe, especially with artichokes and mushrooms.
+I absolutely love a good pesto pasta recipe.
 There are so many variations available.
 It is easy to make and customizable if you do not have all the ingredients on hand.
-I decided to make a new recipe with more nutrition added to it.

 I get asked how I make my pesto so thick every time I post it on instagram. let me tell you, I prefer it thick!
 Perfecting the consistency is an art, I have been practicing my nut ratio for a few years now and it makes a big difference.
 If you slowly add olive oil and water in, you will get it the consistency.
 For this particular recipe I suggest you thin it out just a bit so it covers all the noodles.